FIELD TRIPS TO IRVINE

 Maple tapping season is one of our favorite times of the year here at Irvine!
 Through a guided hike with one of our naturalists, children will learn the step-by-step process of tapping maple trees, collecting the sap, and then turning it into the tasty syrup we know and love.
 Students will get to experience how the process has changed over time through interactive presentations and hands-on activities.
-(Please note that this field trip is only offered February through mid-March due to the short season for maple tapping.)
+Offered February – mid-March due to the short season for maple tapping.

 Feathered Friends Age: 3rd-6th grade

 Birds may well be nature’s best examples of adaptive evolution.
 In particular, the structure of a bird’s beak and feet reveal a great deal about a bird’s habitat, diet, and role within its ecosystem.
 On this field trip, students will learn helpful identification strategies as they visit Irvine’s Aviary to meet several raptors up-close and hike the trails in search of the diversity of bird species that our property hosts.
 Depending on the season, students may get to observe active bird-feeding stations or nest boxes and learn about several citizen science projects that welcome participants of all ages and levels of familiarity with wild birds.
 Offered September – December and mid-March – May.

 Native Americans of the Eastern Woodlands Age: 3rd-8th grade